 It will hang in the hall-way of the school of falconry, high above the doorway.

-~To whom it may concern, (please read before accusing me of anything!)
 This red tailed hawk died a natural cause.
 NONE of the animals I work on are killed for the purpose of taxidermy only and most are found along side the road or come from bird/animal breeders in the area.